All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Calcium Intake

 Adults need 1,000 to 1,200 mg of calcium daily.
 When your food intake is reduced on semaglutide, hitting this target requires intentional planning.
 Good calcium sources include dairy products, fortified plant milks, sardines, leafy greens, and calcium-fortified orange juice.
-If you cannot meet your needs through food alone, a calcium supplement can help.
+If you can't meet your needs through food alone, a calcium supplement can help.
 Take calcium in divided doses of 500 mg or less for optimal absorption.

 Vitamin D Supplementation

-Vitamin D is essential for calcium absorption and bone health.
+Vitamin D is important for calcium absorption and bone health.
 We recommend getting your 25-hydroxyvitamin D level tested before starting semaglutide and supplementing to maintain levels above 30 ng/mL (ideally 40 to 60 ng/mL).
 Most patients need 1,000 to 4,000 IU of vitamin D3 daily.
 Vitamin D guide for weight loss patients

 Weight-Bearing and Resistance Exercise